neontribe/my-best-life/README.md

 - Choose the `Files changed` tab
 - Scroll through and check that the changes match expectations of what you want to release
-- If they do, click `New pull request`
+- If they do, click `Create pull request`
 - If not, use the CMS to amend content.
 This will update the content in the development branch

 The next page lets you add a title and description to the PR.
 This is probably unnecessary for a PR that just moves content between branches.